Roblox NPC Pathfinding: Building AI That Feels Alive

 | 11-30 in a zone | 1 Hz | 0.25 Hz | Round-robin scheduler |

-| 31-80 across map | 0.5 Hz for visible | 0.1 Hz | Tiered LOD system |
+| 31-80 across map | 0.5 Hz visible | 0.1 Hz | Tiered LOD system |

-| 80+ plus crowds | Visible 0.5 Hz, crowd 0 | 0 | Flow fields for crowd only |
+| 80+ with crowds | Visible 0.5 Hz, crowd 0 | 0 | Flow fields for crowd only |

 Making Paths Feel Intentional